vderyagin/org-archive-mirror/Readme.md

 set `org-archive-subtree-preserve-structure-file-function` to a no-argument function, which, when invoked at the original heading location, must return a path to archive file.

-## Compatibility ##

-This package is incompatible with version of org-mode currently bundled in Emacs.
-You need a recent version of "org" or "org-plus-contrib" package from "org" package archive,